jia-kai/yasap/README.md

 # YASAP: Yet Anothe Star Alignment Program

-This script uses SURF to align images and the iterative Lucas-Kanade method to finetune the alignment.
-The code and help message should be self-explanatory.
-It processes the images in a streaming manner, meaning that the memory usage does not depend on the number of input images.
+This script uses SURF to align images and the iterative Lucas-Kanade sparse optical flow to finetune the alignment.
+It assumes multiple shots of the same target with similar views and stacks these shots to denoise.

 Dependencies: opencv, numpy, cython

 ## An example workflow

 1. Shoot the milky way using high ISO and fast shutter to get pinpoint stars.
 2. Convert the raw files to TIFF images in Darktable.
+Enable lens correction if possible.
 3. Create star mask (i.e., a large area that contains most of the sky for alignment) using GIMP.
 4. Run YASAP to merge the stack: